MrInformatic/MrInformatic.github.io/_posts/2019-11-28-sphere-audio-visualizer.md

 <!--excerpt.start-->

-The Sphere Audio Visualizer Project is a series of renderes useing different Technics to Render The above show scene as fast as possible.
-Technics and technologies used in this project are: Raytraceing, PBR, OpenGL, realtime rendering, distance field ambient occlusion
+Rendy Sphere Visualizer is a render optimized for rendering spheres it uses different like distance field ambient occlusion and raytraced shadows to archive high fidelity graphics in real time.
+I manly use it as an visualizer for music.
+As the name implies I have used the Rendy rendering framework.
+Rendy uses gfx-hal which is an hardware abstraction layer which abstract many graphics apis like Vulkan, D3D, Metal or OpenGL.
+Therefore, this project can run on a variety of platforms.

 <!--excerpt.end-->